 - Physical/Medical - Candidates must be physically strong and active.
 Candidates must be able to pass a qualifying medical examination and a physical ability test prior to consideration for appointment.

-- Character - Because of the duties of this position, a thorough character background investigation will be made of successful candidates.
+- Character - Because of the duties of this position, a thorough character background investigation and psychological evaluation will be made of successful candidates.

 - License Requirement - Candidates must possess a valid license to operate a motor vehicle in New York State at the time of appointment.

 - Age Requirement - At appointment, you must be a resident of New York State and at least 20 years old.
 You can be no more than 35 years of age on the day of the written test.
 However, time spent on military duty or on terminal leave, not exceeding a total of six years, shall be subtracted from your age if you have passed your 35th birthday.

 - Residency - Forest Rangers work in assigned Ranger Districts.
 Upon appointment, the candidates will be required to reside within the position's district.